 Here is one example.
 We have a relative who would invite us to dinner but would not except no for an answer.
-If we would decline to come to dinner then a tearful threat of suicide would be made over the phone.
-When we would acquiesce and then show up for dinner, the tears would be gone and the suicide threat was not spoken of again. "¦Until the next time she wanted her way.
+If we would decline to come to dinner, then a tearful threat of suicide would be made over the phone.
+When we would acquiesce and show up for dinner, the tears would be gone and the suicide threat was not spoken of again.
+Until the next time she wanted her way.

 Another example comes from my childhood.
 My mother has schizophrenia and she also has bouts of depression.
 This particular combo of mental illnesses can be debilitating.
-Yet there were days when she had more energy than others and she would find time to walk to the store to buy smokes but would refuse to do simple chores around the house.
+Yet there were days when she had more energy than others.
+She would find time to walk to the store to buy smokes, but would refuse to do simple chores around the house.
 When I asked her to do a chore she would act hurt and say, "But I am sick.
 You wouldn't ask me to clean if I were in a wheel chair would you?"
-To which I responded, "Yes I would"
+To which I responded, "Yes I would."

 I think we can all pull out examples from our lives of manipulative behavior either from our loved ones or even our own ways of manipulating.
 We are all human, and I think everyone is capable of such behaviors at one point or another to some degree.
 My view of manipulative behavior is that the person has not learned how to get what they want in a socially appropriate way.
 They may feel powerless to get their needs met so they use manipulation because it works for them.
 But of course, in the end, such behaviors only serve to alienate the individual and create anger and resentment for any of their victims.

 Examples of manipulative behaviors